-The Food Probe works with the following oven modes: Bake, Convection Bake, Air Fry, Convection Roast, and Steam Roast.
+The Food Probe works with the following oven modes: Bake, Convection Bake, Air Fry, Convection Roast, Steam Roast, and Turkey.

 The probe feature, when set correctly, will signal an alert when the internal food temperature reaches the desired set target temperature.
-The probe settings for how the oven behaves should be set first in the settings menu.
+The probe settings for how the oven behaves should be set first in the oven menu.